jooonior/tf2-how-to-record-depth/guide/basic-recording.md

 The original recording is no longer needed, you can delete it.

-Both layers full RGB lossless material, compressed with the UT Video codec.
+Both layers are full RGB lossless material, compressed with the UT Video codec.
 I am able to import them into both Premiere and After Effects.
 If it doesn't work with your software, feel free to open an issue.